Balancing energy intake with expenditure

 Let’s face facts… It’s Christmas, therefore we’ll all be eating MORE for a couple of weeks.

-Therefore one strategy that may benefit a lot of people is rather than overly-restricting yourself of food and treats to keep calorie intake down, why not balance the other side of the equation by doing more exercise & physical activity?
+Therefore one strategy that may benefit a lot of people is rather than overly restricting themselves to food and treats to keep calorie intake down, why not balance the other side of the equation by doing more exercise & physical activity?

 Other ways we can burn more calories is through N.E.A.T, and this is very effective for less physically active people.
 N.E.A.T. (non-exercise activity thermogenesis) is the energy we use that is not sleeping, eating or sports-like exercise.
 Walking, brushing & mopping, hoovering, gardening, stretching and even fidgeting are classified as N.E.A.T.
 Doing more of these activities can help use more energy and can really contribute towards a calorie deficit.